Rocks, Minerals, Collectibles, Geology

 Retail Outlet in Boise!

-Caveman Rocks has a case of minerals and jewelry for sale at "Once Upon a Time", and antique/knickknack store at 4718 W. State Street in the Collister shopping center, Boise, Idaho.
-It is in there behind Wells Fargo and next to the Library!
-My case is in the cubbyhole immediately to the left as you enter.
+Caveman Rocks has a case of minerals and jewelry for sale at "Once Upon a Time", and antique/collectibles store at 4718 W. State Street in the Collister shopping center, Boise, Idaho.
+It is behind Wells Fargo and next to the Library!
+My case is in the aisle directly behind the sales counter.

 More Links Below!